thatdevgirl/wordpress-color-palette/color-palette/readme.txt

 = 3.0 =
 * Major code refactor!
 * New Feature!
 Gutenberg block to create custom color palettes within the post editor.
-* Still supporting the options page / shortcode functionality, but I do plan to deprecate it at some point.
+* Still supporting the options page / shortcode functionality, but there are plans to deprecate it in a future release.

 = 2.0 =
 * Tested plugin on v4.9.